What Is a Bone Marrow Transplant?

-A bone marrow transplant is a medical procedure performed to replace bone marrow that has been damaged or destroyed by disease or chemotherapy.
+A bone marrow transplant is a medical procedure performed to replace bone marrow that has been damaged or destroyed by disease, infection, or chemotherapy.
 This procedure involves transplanting blood stem cells, which travel to the bone marrow where they produce new blood cells and promote growth of new marrow.

 Bone marrow is the spongy, fatty tissue inside your bones.
-It is responsible for creating the following parts of the blood:
+It creates the following parts of the blood:

-- red blood cells, which carry oxygen and nutrients through the body
+- red blood cells, which carry oxygen and nutrients throughout the body

 - platelets, which are responsible for the formation of clots

-Bone marrow also contains immature blood-forming stem cells known as hematopoietic stem cells (HSC).
+Bone marrow also contains immature blood-forming stem cells known as hematopoietic stem cells, or HSCs.
 Most cells are already differentiated and can only make copies of themselves.
 However, these stem cells are unspecialized, meaning they have the potential to multiply through cell division and either remain stem cells or differentiate and mature into many different kinds of blood cells.
 The HSC found in the bone marrow will make new blood cells throughout your lifespan.

 A bone marrow transplant replaces your damaged stem cells with healthy cells.
 This helps your body make enough white blood cells, platelets, or red blood cells to avoid infections, bleeding disorders, or anemia.

 Healthy stem cells can come from a donor, or they can come from your own body.
-In such cases, stem cells can be harvested before a person begins chemotherapy or radiation treatment.
+In such cases, stem cells can be harvested, or grown, before you start chemotherapy or radiation treatment.
 Those healthy cells are then stored and used in transplantation.

 Bone marrow transplants are performed when a person’s marrow isn’t healthy enough to function properly.
 This could be due to chronic infections, disease, or cancer treatments.
 Some reasons for a bone marrow transplant include:

-- aplastic anemia (a disorder where the marrow stops making new blood cells)
+- aplastic anemia, which is a disorder in which the marrow stops making new blood cells

-- congenital neutropenia (an inherited disorder which causes recurring infections)
+- congenital neutropenia, which is an inherited disorder that causes recurring infections

-- sickle cell anemia (an inherited blood disorder that causes misshapen red blood cells)
+- sickle cell anemia, which is an inherited blood disorder that causes misshapen red blood cells

-A bone marrow transplant is considered a major medical procedure and increases your risk of experiencing the following symptoms:
+A bone marrow transplant is considered a major medical procedure and increases your risk of experiencing:

 - shortness of breath

-While the above symptoms are typically short-lived, bone marrow transplant procedures may cause medical complications.
-Complications depend on a variety of factors, including:
+The above symptoms are typically short-lived, but a bone marrow transplant can cause complications.
+Your chances of developing these complications depend on several factors, including:

 - your age